Nayanraj72/Computer-Architecture_240339/Lab4/readme.md

 * To design and simulate a 4-to-1 Multiplexer (MUX) in VHDL.
 * To design and simulate a 1-to-4 Demultiplexer (DEMUX) in VHDL.
-* To understand the working principle of combinational circuits.
 * To verify the circuit operation using GHDL and GTKWave.

 ---